maksimgm/engineering_blog/git_workflow.md

 ## Overview

-By now, you should have a good understanding of git commands, git architecture, and the difference between git and GitHub.
-It is time to put all of this together by taking you through the git workflow.
+By now, you should have a solid understanding of git commands, git architecture, and the difference between git and GitHub.
+It is time to put all of this together, by going through the git workflow.

-Imagine you are at work one day and your manager wants you to make changes to a repository on GitHub called, *cookies*.
-Here is are step-by-step instructions on how to do just that.
+Imagine, you are at work and your manager wants you to make changes to a repository on GitHub called, *cookies*.
+Below, are step-by-step instructions on how to do just that.

 ### Step 1

-Once you've found the repository on GitHub, clone it to your local machine. e.g.
+Once you've located the repository on GitHub, clone it to your local machine. e.g.

 	$ git clone <remote repository URL>